 But there’s an absolute this-thing-works-so-well-that-now-I-can’t-use-it-safely-without-professional-help situation built into Headway.
 Again, that works for us, so if you need help with Headway, do contact us here.

 Because honestly, the more I play with what I started out thinking was supposed to be a tool to simplify things, the more I realize that when you use Headway to control WordPress you end up with a mix of that and WordPress controlling Headway.
 If you want to see some of the stuff that goes into this assessment, then after you buy Headway take a look at these two support threads from the Headway web site: Moving Templates and Child Themes, Blocks, and “None of the Above”.
 Yes, I’m the “Jeff Y” you’ll see in there.

 By the way—and this is an absolutely free plug: props to one of the developers who makes her living with Headway.
 Inadvertently, Corey Freeman has designed the best “first time you try to program in PHP” tutorial I’ve ever seen.
-3/10/2013: And WHOOPS!
-She’s made it a pay-only piece; never mind the link.
+Update, July 15, 2013: at some point Ms. Freeman made this a pay-only piece, and now has informed Answer Guy Central that it no longer exists at all; so apologies, but the link points to something that can no longer be accessed.
 Don’t worry; we have your back.
 In fact, if you’ve ever wanted to learn anything about programming but weren’t sure how and where to start, Corey’s video is great; it will either chase you away screaming or serve as that light-bulb moment where you realize what programming “is”.

 But if you look at her responses to me in the Headway support forum you’ll see that Corey has also backed up both my old point about what older people are better at that younger people simply cannot grasp, and also why using a CMS—even as easy a CMS as WordPress—is rarely as simple as “changing the theme”.